monodani/Byeoli_Talk_at_GNH_app/docs/architecture_01.md

 sequenceDiagram
     participant User as 사용자
     participant UI as Streamlit
-    participant Central as CentralOrchestrator
+    participant Central as base_handler
     participant H1 as satisfaction_handler
     participant H2 as general_handler
     participant H3 as notice_handler
+    participant H4 as menu_handler
+    participant H5 as cyber_handler
+    participant H6 as publish_handler
-    participant Index as IndexManager
+    participant Index as index_manager
     participant LLM as OpenAI LLM

     User->>UI: 질문 입력